-Board Leadership Structure and the Board's Role in Risk Oversight greater control of the Board's agenda and greater independence in oversight of risk.
+Board Leadership Structure and the Board's Role in Risk Oversight

+Since March 2008, the Bank's leadership structure has separated the roles of chairman and chief executive officer.
+The Board believes that separating these functions gives the Board greater control of the Board's agenda and greater independence in oversight of risk.
 The Board has named the Chairman of the Board as an Executive Officer for succession planning.
-The Chairman of the Board does not receive compensation beyond the Board fees, including a fee for performing the Chairman's duties, and does not participate in operating management.
+The Chairman of the Board does not receive compensation beyond the Board fees and does not participate in operating management.